-The Air Conditioning Engineering Technology, Civil Engineering Technology, Electrical Engineering Technology, and Mechanical Engineering Technology programs are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The Air Conditioning Engineering Technology, Civil Engineering Technology, Electrical Engineering Technology, and Mechanical Engineering Technology programs are accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET.

 The Veterinary Science Technology program is accredited by the American Veterinary Medical Association.
-The National League of Nursing Accrediting Commission has accredited the
+The Accreditation Commission for Education in Nursing has accredited the Nursing,

-Nursing, AAS program.
+AAS program.
 The Physical Therapist Assistant program is accredited by the Commission on Accreditation in Physical Therapy Education.
 The Dental Hygiene, AAS program is accredited by The American Dental Association (ADA), Commission on Dental Accreditation (CODA).
 The Automotive Technology program is certified by the National Automotive Technicians Education Foundation (NATEF) and the National Institute for Automotive Service Excellence (ASE).